JJ/granada-off/text/freemasonry.md

 I have not been able to find other symbols anywhere else; either Solomonic columns, or Frigian caps, or triangles.
-There might be a reason for this: Freemasonry was very actively repressed during Franco's dictatorship in Granada, with masons arrested and shot just for that reason.
-This does not imply that masonic symbols or houses with them were razed; in most cases they were not recognized as such, but maybe they simply disappeared after the home owners were exiled or killed.
+There might be a reason for this: Freemasonry was very actively repressed during Franco's dictatorship in Granada, and everywhere else for that matter, with masons arrested and shot just for that reason.
+This does not imply that masonic symbols or houses with them were razed; in most cases they were not recognized as such, but maybe they simply disappeared after the home owners were exiled or killed and their property confiscated.
 That is why one of the remaining masonic symbols come from way before that, from 1595:
 [a symbol in the cross in front of the Sacromonte monastery](http://www.heraldaria.com/phorum5/read.php?3,6883,6901).
 A legend inscribed in the cross references Solomon's temple and were